Leo-Joel1/Leo-Joel1.github.io/_tabs/about.md

 ---

 Hae, I'm **Leo Joel**, a Cybersecurity Enthusiast.
-* Skilled in Network & Penetration Testing.
+* Skilled in Network Security & Penetration Testing.
 * Passionate about technologies and like to offer solutions to surrounding issues cybersecurity.
 * Building a conducive Tech atmsphere through research.